alf808/neo-depot/README.md

   - Hint: Find entries whose date starts with '2000-Jan-01'.
 One of the lists represents the close approach of the NEO "2002 PB".
 What is the value corresponding to the velocity relative to Earth?
   - Answer: About 29.39 km/s

-For this task, you might decide to use the Python interpreter to quickly answer some of these queries if they're too hard to answer by hand.

-Have any lingering curiosities about the dataset?
-You may be able to use bespoke Python scripts to answer these questions, either now or as they come up.

 ### Task 1: Design the objects that will store our data.